magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 ## Purchase order payment methods

 Purchase order approval supports both online and offline payment methods.
 All default offline payment methods are supported for purchase order approvals.

 For online payments, the following methods are supported:

 - Paypal Express
 - Braintree payments

+{:.bs-callout-warning}
+Purchase orders should use an "In-Context Checkout Experience".
+Out-of-Context checkouts, such as Paypal mini-carts are not supported as they bypass the normal checkout flow.
-Note that using gift cards, store credit, or reward points with online payment methods for purchase orders is not supported.
+Also, using gift cards, store credit, or reward points with online payment methods for purchase orders is not supported.
 Enabling these features with online payments may cause some unexpected behavior.
 It is recommended to disable gift cards, store credit, and reward points when online payments are enabled for purchase orders.

 ## Create an approval rule